 In most states, Medigap insurers are required to issue policies to any interested beneficiaries only during certain enrollment windows; at all other times, Medigap insurers can deny coverage or set premiums for policies based on health status (underwrite) of new policyholders.
 These limited enrollment windows are known as “guaranteed issue” rights.
 Medigap insurers are prohibited from selling policies to Medicare Advantage enrollees.

 As mentioned, Medicare Advantage plans also can charge an additional monthly premium, which typically includes Part D prescription drug benefits.
-The average premium for a Medicare Advantage plan that includes Part D coverage in 2022 is $19 per month.
+The average premium for a Medicare Advantage plan that includes Part D coverage in 2023 is $15 per month.
 Some plans cost nothing, while others can be $100 or more.
-About two-thirds of Medicare Advantage enrollees had no premium in 2021; about 15 percent paid $50 or more per month.
+Seventy-three percent of Medicare Advantage enrollees had no premium in 2023; about 7 percent paid $50 or more per month.

 Traditional Medicare has no out-of-pocket maximum for doctor or hospital service costs.
 As a consequence, most beneficiaries in traditional Medicare have Medigap, to make their out-of-pocket expenses more manageable and predictable, or another form of supplemental coverage, such as coverage from a former employer or Medicaid.
-In 2020, the average Medigap premium was about $138 per month; in 2022, the average monthly premium for a stand-alone Part D plan is $44.
+In 2020, the average Medigap premium was about $138 per month; in 2024, the average total monthly premium for a Part D plan is $55.50.